-During Busy season, lifeguards are stationed at eight main beach accesses in South Walton.
+Lifeguards are stationed at various main beach accesses across South Walton.
 These beach accesses also have parking and restroom facilities.
-From 10 a.m. to 6 p.m., lifeguards will be present at these beach accesses: Inlet Beach, Santa Clara, Van Ness Butler, Jr., Blue Mountain, Gulfview Heights, Ed Walline, Dune Allen and Miramar Beach.
-One lifeguard tower is present at each location with 2 towers at Miramar Beach access.
+From 10 a.m. to 6 p.m., lifeguards will be present at these beach accesses: Inlet Beach, Santa Clara, Van Ness Butler, Jr., Grayton Dunes Access, Blue Mountain, Gulfview Heights, Ed Walline, Dune Allen, Fort Panic, and Miramar Beach.

 Do Not Dig Holes More Than a Foot Deep

 Every year toddlers and kids die from suffocation after holes and tunnels collapse and trap them.
 Even small holes should be filled in when you leave the beach.
 Holes cause injury to people walking on the beach at night and can also impede, and even trap and kill sea turtles trying to nest.

 - Don’t dive in to the gulf (2/3 of catastrophic neck/head/ spinal injuries occur in open water and the sea)

 - Know before you go (know the meanings and obey the flag warnings)

 - Knee deep is too deep on red flag days